hapax/hapax.github.io/assets/reality.md

 layout: post
 ---

-I would like to thank the organizers of the Quantum Leaps Conference for inviting me to speak.
+I would like to thank Sogand and the organizers of the Quantum Leaps Conference for inviting me to speak.
 <!--  all of you in advance for listening, and the Coast
 Salish peoples---the Squamish,